All About The World Of Franchising

 Your yearly income-just from royalties, is $14.4 million.

-What You Get As A Franchisee
+How Do Franchises Work?
+What Do You Get As A Franchisee

 There are certain things you get when you become the owner of a franchise business.
 When you become a franchisee.